DoNOF/DoNOF-Documentation/docs/input.rst

     = MIX    3c/2c ERIs for Resolution of the Identity (RI) App. once converged change to 4c ERIs (FULL)

-GEN          Generative Auxiliary Basis to use in RI Approx. if ERITYP = RI.
+GEN:         Generative Auxiliary Basis to use in RI Approx. if ERITYP = RI.
 Values: A2,A2*,A3,A3*,A4,A4*

     = A2*    (Default)

-SMCD         Symmetric Modified Cholesky Decomposition for the G matrix in the RI Approximation
+SMCD:        Symmetric Modified Cholesky Decomposition for the G matrix in the RI Approximation

    = F       (Default)

-HSSCAL       Compute Hessian from analytic gradients and carry out normal mode vibrational analysis at st. point if RUNTYP = OPTGEO (IRUNTYP=3)
+HSSCAL:      Compute Hessian from analytic gradients and carry out normal mode vibrational analysis at st. point if RUNTYP = OPTGEO (IRUNTYP=3)

    = T       (Default)

-PROJECT       Project Hessian to eliminate rot/vib contaminants
+PROJECT:     Project Hessian to eliminate rot/vib contaminants

     = T      (Default)

-ISIGMA          Rotational symmetric number for thermochemistry
+ISIGMA:      Rotational symmetric number for thermochemistry

     = 1      There is not a center of symmetry (Default)

     = 2      There is a center of symmetry

              For more info see https://cccbdb.nist.gov/thermo.asp

-NATmax          Maximum Number of Atoms
+NATmax:      Maximum Number of Atoms

    = 100     (Default)

-NSHELLmax       Maximum Number of Shells
+NSHELLmax:   Maximum Number of Shells

    = 500     (Default)

-NPRIMImax       Maximum Number of Gaussian Functions
+NPRIMImax:   Maximum Number of Gaussian Functions

     = 2000   (Default)

 *******
 &NOFINP